NexPlayer/TizenWebOS/advanceusage.md

 This means that if a video is hosted in a different domain than the player, a header like <code>Access-Control-Allow-Origin: httрs://foo.mycompany.com </code> should be included in the response in order for it not to be blocked by the browser for security reasons.
 To allow all domains, set the header to <code>Access-Control-Allow-Origin: *</code>.

 More information is available at <a href="https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS" target = "_blank" >MDN Web Docs</a>.

-## Trickplay

-We have the next list of ad events available:

-* trickPlayStarted: Thrown when trickplay's value changes
-* trickPlayTimeUpdate: Thrown every tick
-* trickPlayEnded: Thrown when trickplay ends

 ## Upgrading to a New Version

 When using the <a href="#/releases?" target = "_blank" >latest release</a> , upgrades will be applied automatically.
 When a specific version of the library is used, the URL of the hosted library should be upgraded.
 If the library is hosted on a custom server, replacing nexplayer.js is necessary.